sahad336/sahad336/README.md

 🎯 **Aspiring Software Developer | Tech Enthusiast | Creative Thinker**

 I'm a passionate learner from Malappuram, currently exploring the world of programming and technology.
-I recently completed my 12th standard and started my journey in the IT field — beginning with **C programming** and moving towards full-stack development.
+I recently completed my 12th standard and started my journey in the IT field — beginning with **HTML programming** and moving towards full-stack development.

 💡 I love solving logical problems, experimenting with new ideas, and continuously improving my skills.

 ---

 ### 🧠 What I'm Currently Doing
-- 🌱 Learning **C programming** and building small projects
+- 🌱 Learning **python programming** and building small projects
 - 💻 Exploring concepts of web development and version control (Git & GitHub)
 - ⚙️ Practicing efficient coding using minimal loops and clean logic